Alprostadil is a treatment for erectile dysfunction, a symptom that can affect men with multiple sclerosis.

 Side effects of Caverject and Viridal Duo can include pain in the penis or groin and bleeding in the tissue around the injection site.
 Less frequently, the erection may not subside for several hours.
 This is known as priapism and can be uncomfortable and, without medical attention, may result in tissue damage in the penis.

-A side effect with MUSE is a burning feeling or irritation at the end of the penis.
-The partner may also experience similar pain after penetrative sex and oral sex should be avoided with a man using MUSE.
-MUSE shouldn't be used if the partner is pregnant.
+A side effect with MUSE and Vitaros is a burning feeling or irritation at the end of the penis.
+The partner may also experience similar pain after penetrative sex and oral sex should be avoided with a man using them.
+They shouldn't be used if the partner is pregnant.